Tan family of Cirebon

 The Tan family of Cirebon was an influential family of government officials, sugar barons and landowners in the Dutch East Indies, particularly in the Residency of Cirebon.
-The preeminent and oldest family of the ‘Cabang Atas’ gentry in Cirebon all through the 19th and early 20th century, their most well-known member today is Tan Tjin Kie, Majoor-titulair der Chinezen (January 25, 1853 – February 13, 1919).
+They were the preeminent and oldest family of the ‘Cabang Atas’ gentry in Cirebon all through the 19th and early 20th century.

 The Chinese Officership of Cirebon

 For over a century and five generations, the family dominated Cirebon's Chinese officership, a civil government institution consisting of the ranks of Majoor, Kapitein and Luitenant der Chinezen through which the Dutch governed the local Chinese community of the colony.
 The first known member of the family, Tan Kong Djan, was Kapitein der Chinezen of Cirebon in the mid-1820s.
 In 1830, he celebrated the completion of the renovation of Kelenteng Tiao Kak Sie – the city's main Chinese temple – by putting up a commemorative wooden plaque, bearing his name.
 It is unclear whether any family relationship existed between the Kapitein and his predecessors, many of whom bore the surname of Tan.
 The Dutch-Indonesian researcher Steve Haryono suggests that the family, whose origin in Java probably predated Kapitein Tan Kong Djan, may have originally come from Batavia, capital of the Dutch East Indies.

 In the second generation, two of his sons succeeded him in the Captaincy of Cirebon.
 Kapitein Tan Kim Lin took over the post from his father in the early 1830s, before dying in 1835.
 Soon after his brother's death, Kapitein Tan Phan Long (died in 1848) acceded to the Captaincy, and held office until retiring in 1846.
 He was the first Kapitein of Cirebon to be recorded in the colonial government's Regerings-almanak, that of 1836.
 Another brother, Tan Pin Long, served as Luitenant der Chinezen in Batavia from 1830 until 1837.

 In the third generation, Luitenant Tan Pin Long's son, Tan Siauw Tjoe, held the honorary rank of Luitenant-titulair der Chinezen in his capacity as a Boedelmeester in Batavia's Boedelkamer or Estate Chamber, the government custodial body in charge of the inheritance of minors.
 Luitenant-titulair Tan Siauw Tjoe was, however, dismissed from office in 1847 for his involvement in opium smuggling; reinstated in 1849, he was dismissed again in 1854.
 In Cirebon, upon the resignation of Kapitein Tan Phan Long in 1846, his nephew Tan Tiang Keng (1826 – 1884), part of the third generation as the eldest son of Kapitein Tan Kim Lin, was raised to the office of Luitenant der Chinezen, serving under his uncle's successor.
 Although Luitenant Tan Tiang Keng did not immediately accede to the Captaincy, he was given the honorary rank of Kapitein-titulair der Chinezen in 1873 after 26 years in office.
 In 1882, Kapitein-titulair Tan Tiang Keng was finally elevated, like his grandfather, father and uncle before him, to the post of Kapitein der Chinezen of Cirebon.